perses/perses/README.md

    means you will be able to validate your dashboards in a CI/CD using the Perses CLI (named `percli`)
 5. Support plugins, to allow users to extend the capacities natively provided.

+## Try it

+We are providing an online demo available on **https://demo.perses.dev**.
+You can create your own project and dashboards there, nobody will be able to modify them!

 ## Status

 1. Perses as an application can now **be used**.